-The easiest way of getting a ticket to an Argentine football game is probably to purchase a ticket online, or go through your hotel or hostel.
-Purchasing tickets this way usually includes a guide and transport to and from the stadium.
-The only downside with this method is that prices will be marked up from [...]
+The easiest way of getting a ticket to an Argentine football game is probably to purchase a ticket online from an agency.
+Purchasing the tickets this way is a full tour that includes a bilingual guide and football expert and transport to and from the stadium.
+The only downside with this method is that prices […]

 This will obviously depend on scheduling and the length of your stay, but assuming you had all options available to you, and you’re a neutral supporter, I would prioritize the games in this order: